mrilikecoding/StreamPoseML/README.md

 If you use this, please cite me.
 But this is not ready for use.
 Please don't use this yet lol.

-## TODOs
+## Contributions

-* Pull frontend bluetooth into its own component
+Your contributions would be enthusiastically welcomed!
+While there's not a formal roadmap, there are plenty of TODOs and with more people using this, the hope is that a roadmap will emerge.

-* add a bluetooth mock service
+### TODOs
 * fix error that sends keypoints to server when classification is turned off
-* make UI nicer
+* make UI nicer and create an easier template to adapt
 * create a nicer scheme for integrating models and their data schema
   * this probably looks like an abstract class that can wrap models as well as multi-stage classifiers with a single predict method.
 This abstract class should also incorporate the data schema.
 There should be a utility that can go from skel data to the schema... this'll be a big feature.
 * add citation file